AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-27-Rectangle-Packing:-An-incredibly-difficult-problem-that-seems-trivial-at-first.md

 <h2>Why is Rectangle Packing so difficult</h2>

-<p>Optimization problems are generally not my cup of tea, and even though I've had to take some courses on algorithmic complexity as well as convex optimization during my time at university, it's usually way over my head.</p>
+<p>Optimization problems are generally not my cup of tea, and even though I've had to take some courses on algorithmic complexity as well as convex optimization during my time at university, it's usually way over my head, however I will attempt to explain succinctly.</p>

 <p>Let's have look at some trivial examples.
 How would you optimally place a handful of rectangles, such that they take the least amount of space possible?
 For a small number of rectangles it's probably quiet easy to do by hand:</p>